-Customer Spotlight: Granger Community Church - Part 2
+Customer Spotlight: Granger - Part 2

-Customer Spotlight: Granger Community Church - Part 2
+Customer Spotlight: Granger - Part 2

-You started CITRT (Church IT Roundtable), how did that come about?
+MP: You started CITRT (Church IT Roundtable), how did that come about?

 Back then, social media was mainly blogs.
 I had a blog that was pretty active that I posted to regularly.
 That’s how I was finding and connecting with other church IT folks.
 I started at Granger in 2003, as their first full-time IT staff member, and felt really alone.
 I wanted to talk to other church IT staff members, especially churches similar in size.
 So, I just threw it out there, “Come to Granger for a day, and we’ll just do a round table.”
 I put a cap at 25 people, and it filled up quickly with peers from churches of 400 to 20,000.